fiftyonemoon/RetroVM/README.md

 # RetroVM
-Android API calling project using Retrofit + MVVM + DataBinding in Java Language.
+A demo project for API calling using Retrofit + MVVM + DataBinding in Android(JAVA).